XoopsDocs/xnewsletter-tutorial/book/bounced_email_handler.md

-# 2.10 Bounced email handler
+# 2.10 Bounced email handler (BMH)

-On this tab you can see an overview of the existing tasks (for sending a newsletter).
-This tab is only visible, if "Send e-mails in packages" in module preferences is greater than 0.
+On this tab you can see an overview of the results of the last run BMH.

-If you use this option, you can see all newsletters waiting for next cronjob and the time, when cronjob can send the newsletter.

 ![](../assets/bmh1_en.PNG)

+if